Creative Director Roles in an Agency

 A creative manager might hold a degree in marketing, graphic design, or fine arts, but most importantly, they have the experience of being creatives themselves.
 They help out the team with their guidance and ideas, and at the end of the day, their role is to manage the creative process of a team and approve all the drafts for social media, marketing campaigns, and media advertising.
 If you have outstanding communication skills, are a seasoned creative, and have top-notch problem-solving skills - this might be the next step in your career!

-Project management for creative teams is quite a challenging experience.
 As a person in charge, you need to be involved in every step of the process to track your team's progress, but at the same time, efficiently detached to let them work freely and independently.
 You should be motivated, a great communicator, and a highly organized person.
-That said, we put together a list of tips to help you overcome bumps on the road.

-Don't impose too much administrative work on your team — They might occasionally estimate time remaining on specific tasks, record time, attend status update meetings, or generate reports, but that's not the primary line of work they should be dealing with.
+Minimize administration — They might occasionally estimate time remaining on specific tasks, record time, attend status update meetings, or generate reports, but that's not the primary line of work they should be dealing with.
 Keep your team members focused on tasks where they will show their creativity and productivity.
+Tools that are most useful for creative managers are project management tools like ActiveCollab, so they can keep track of their team and projects.

-Teach your team about problem-solving methods — The majority of your team members will be unfamiliar with problem-solving.
-Try to explain techniques such as human-centered design, mind mapping, lateral thinking, and brainstorming.
+Teach problem-solving methods — Try to explain techniques such as human-centered design, mind mapping, lateral thinking, and brainstorming.

-Allow new ideas to emerge — Avoid unreasonable deadlines and strict schedules.
-Instead, focus on time-bound milestones for the end of each phase of the project.
+Allow new ideas — Avoid unreasonable deadlines and strict schedules.
+Instead, focus on time-bound milestones for the end of each project phase.

 Allow interdisciplinary collaboration — You should promote cross-fertilization across all disciplines, for instance, marketing, business, design, support, quality, etc.

-Approve failures — Create an office environment where mistakes and failures are part of careers and the creative process and a new learning opportunity.
+Approve failures — Create an environment where mistakes and failures are part of the creative process and a new learning opportunity.

 What Is a Creative Director?